awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Purchasing Dedicated Host Reservations<a name="purchasing-dedicated-host-reservations"></a>

-You can purchase reservations using the console or the Amazon EC2 console or command line tools\.
+You can purchase reservations using the Amazon EC2 console or command line tools\.

 **To purchase reservations using the Amazon EC2 console**